-The wars in Afghanistan and Iraq are estimated to cost about $1.5 trillion.
-In neither country can the US and friends claim a decisive victory, unless “victory” is defined as unleashing chaos.
-When the now defunct Soviet Union and the US used Afghanistan as a superpower playground for their proxy war in the 1980’s, the country was decimated.
+The wars in Afghanistan and Iraq have cost about $1.5 trillion at the time of this writing.
+The US and friends can’t claim a decisive victory in either country.
+Not unless we define “victory” as unleashing chaos.
+The now defunct Soviet Union and the US used Afghanistan as a superpower playground.
+Their proxy war in the 1980’s decimated the country.
 Al Qaeda rose from the ashes, soon giving the US another excuse to invade once again.

-This time what the war has brought is a flood of heroin into our streets, and not just in major cities.
-In tiny towns all across America, local papers are describing the heroin overdose as an “epidemic,” as more and more young people lose their lives to lethal doses of heroin.
-Cheap and easier to acquire than alcohol or pills, heroin is no longer confined to inner city junkies subsisting in the lowest echelons of society.
+War has brought is a flood of heroin into our streets, and not just to major cities.
+In tiny towns all across America, local papers are describing the heroin overdose as an “epidemic.”
+More and more young people lose their lives to lethal doses of heroin.
+Heroin is cheaper and easier to acquire than alcohol or pills.
+This menace is no longer confined to inner-city junkies subsisting in the lowest echelons of society.
 Heroin has made it to suburbia and beyond.

 This is not just some boring graph representing an abstract concept.
 I live in an idyllic university town in the Midwestern heartland, and here, we have a heroin problem.
 I know people who have lost their sons and daughters to heroin.
-I have talked to local police, who say there isn’t much they can do to stem the tide.
+Local police say there isn’t much they can do to stem the tide.

 Beer is more expensive than heroin these days.
 If you’re underage in America, heroin is cheaper and easier to acquire than alcohol.
 Heroin is everywhere.

 Worse still, America is a ruthless country when it comes to taking care of people who are sick.
-Whether you have a physical or mental illness, or a substance abuse problem, there are few resources for you and your family, even if you have health insurance.
-If you’re mentally ill, drug addicted, or both, your best option in many cases is to show up at an emergency room and say you’re suicidal and will kill yourself if they let you go.
-Then, most likely, they will detox you if you’re on drugs and send you to an overcrowded facility, where they will bombard you with prescription drugs to “stabilize” you, before releasing you a few days later.
-The moment you arrive in a mental health or rehab facility in the US, the race is on to kick you out as fast as possible, to make room for the next person cycling through the revolving door.
+Few resources are available to those with mental illness, addiction, or both.
+Even if you have health insurance.
+If you’re mentally ill, drug addicted, or both, your best option in many cases is to show up at an emergency room.
+You must tell them you’re suicidal and will kill yourself if they let you go.
+Then, most likely, they will detox you if you’re on drugs, and send you to an overcrowded facility.
+Once there, they will bombard you with prescription drugs to “stabilize” you, before releasing you a few days later.
+The moment you arrive in a mental health or rehab facility in the US, the race is on to kick you out as fast as possible.
+They need to make room for the next person cycling through the revolving door.